acwright/6502-WEBULATOR/README.md

 # 6502 WEBULATOR

-Web based emulator app for the [A.C.
-Wright 6502 project](https://github.com/acwright/6502).
+Web based comprehensive, cycle-accurate emulator for the [A.C.
+Wright 6502](https://github.com/acwright/6502-ACE) family of computer systems, built with TypeScript and Node.js.

 ## Try It NOW